tyler36/cypress-cake/README.md

 - This plugin injects a CSRF token into POST requests made to `cypress-cake` endpoints.
 - This plugin bypasses `Authentication` on `cypress-cake` endpoints.

-> !note:
+> [!IMPORTANT]
 > This plugin exposes an API to work with the database.
 > It is recommend for local development only.
+Do not use in production!

 ## Installation